Sitrozyi/repomix-semantic-compressor/README.md

 [![test](https://github.com/Sitrozyi/repomix-semantic-compressor/actions/workflows/test.yml/badge.svg)](https://github.com/Sitrozyi/repomix-semantic-compressor/actions/workflows/test.yml)

-An AST-powered context compression tool that reduces Repomix prompt tokens by 48-70% on the third-party repositories benchmarked below, with some projects reaching 80%+.
-It preserves critical context like TypeScript types, React hooks, and DB schemas.
-See [Benchmark](#benchmark) for measured results.
+Reduces Repomix prompt tokens by 48-70% (up to 80%+) while preserving TypeScript types, React hooks, and DB schemas.
+See Benchmark.

 > **Note:** Repomix is a tool that packs your repository into a single file for AI prompts.